 Ways parent/carers can communicate with the school

-- You will need to contact the school if your child is absent because of illness or a hospital appointment.
-If your child doesn’t turn up and you haven’t explained why, the school will contact you to check on their absence.
+- You will need to notify the school if your child is absent (i.e. illness or a hospital appointment) by 9.30am on each day of absence.
+If your child doesn’t arrive at school and we haven't been informed as to why, then the school will contact you to check on their absence.

 - You will need to keep up-to-date by reading weekly newsletters and letters.
 Please regularly visit the school website.
-Your child’s class teacher is available most days after school.
-Please contact the school office to make an appointment.
+Your child’s class teacher is available most days after school, should you wish to make an appointment with them then please contact the school office.